occmundial/occ-atomic/docs/Elements.md

 ```

 ## Card
 Cards are the containers of certain relevant content, they use the level of shadow to empathize its hierarchy.
 It can receive two properties.
-By default it has a padding at the top and bottom, with the boolean property `noPadding` these padding are cancelled.
+With the boolean property `noPadding` the default paddings are cancelled.
 The other property is `shadow`, which is related to the 6 levels of shadow in the [Shadows](./Subatomic.md#shadows) library, so it can receive a numeric value between 1 and 6.

 Here's an example:
 ```jsx